 Figure 4.2-1 below shows the reference architecture for data collection and reporting using reference point notation.

-NOTE: The Application Service Provider and/or the AS and/or the Data Collection AF may be deployed outside the trusted domain, in which case the services they expose to API invokers are mediated by the NEF.
+NOTE: The Data Collection AF may be deployed outside the trusted domain, in which case the services it exposes to API invokers are mediated by the NEF.
 The logical relationships denoted by the reference points are unaffected by such deployment choices.

 Figure 4.2-1: Reference architecture for data collection and reporting in reference point notation